-An award-winning attorney, Ryan has been recognized as a “Rising Star” in Florida’s legal community by Super Lawyers magazine and named “One to Watch in America” by Best Lawyers legal publication.
+An award-winning attorney, Ryan has on numerous occasions been recognized as a “Rising Star” in Florida’s legal community by Super Lawyers magazine and named “One to Watch in America” by Best Lawyers legal publication.
 Ryan also received numerous accolades while in law school, including multiple book awards recognizing him for receiving the highest grade in his class.

 Outside the office, Ryan enjoys fishing, playing golf, traveling, and spending time with his wife and two children.